uwcartlab/webmapping/Chapter05/readme.md

 ###### Figure 3.2: Step buttons

 Normally _sequence_ UI controls use icons rather than words.
 You can find and download open source icons at [The Noun Project](https://thenounproject.com/) and save them as raster images in your _unit-2/img_ folder.
-We then can references these icons for our buttons using jQuery's `html()` method (Example 3.8).
+We then can reference these icons for our buttons using the `insertAdjacentHTML()` method (Example 3.8).

 ###### Example 3.8: Replacing button content with images in _main.js_